voucherifyio/voucherify-openapi/CONTRIBUTING.md

 -  If a 0-level model has dedicated sub-models, then those model's names should follow the pattern:
   `{resource}_{action}_{differentiator}_{request|response}_{body|param|query}`
   where the  `differentiator` describes the child model, e.g., `publication`.
-- If a model is used by more than one API endpoint (general model), we use simple domain language, e.g. `voucher`, `customer`, `product`, `discount`, `discount_unit`
+- If a model is used by more than one API endpoint (general model), we use simple domain language, e.g. `Customer`, `Category`, `Discount`, `Discount_unit`

 For example:
-- The general voucher model, used in many different API endpoints, should have the name `voucher` (currently, it has a name: `1_obj_voucher_object`)
+- The general voucher model, used in many different API endpoints, should have the name `Voucher` (currently, it has a name: `1_obj_voucher_object`)
 - for path `GET /v1/vouchers` (list vouchers), we have a `1_res_vouchers_GET` 0-level model, that should be named: `vouchers_list_response_body`.
 - for path `GET /v1/vouchers` (list vouchers), we have a `1_res_vouchers_GET` 0-level model which has sub-model `1_obj_voucher_object_list_vouchers` that should be named: `vouchers_list_item_response_body`
 - General model `1_obj_voucher_object` is used in many paths (`GET /v1/vouchers/{code}`, `POST /v1/vouchers/qualification`, `GET /v1/publications/create`); therefore, we should rename the model to `voucher`.

-> [!NOTE] Try to avoid building complex type structures.
-0-level models, sub-modules and general modules should be enough to describe the API.
-Do not be afraid to repeat models for different API endpoints if there are differences.
+> [!NOTE] Most likely general model will be same as used in GET method.
+For example `CategoriesGetResponseBody` is equal by ref to `Category`.
+This model most likely will not be used in `PUT` requests because, response in `PUT` request always returns value in `updated_at`, so you will need to create a duplicated model just for update response.

 Good practices:
 - for literal unions use `enum`
 - for types unions, use `anyOf`,
 - for attributes that may contain `null`, add `"nullable": true`
-- for dates use `"type": "string", "format": "date-time"`
+- for dates use `"type": "string", "format": "date-time"` or `"type": "string", "format": "date"`
 - for the object, add the "required" attribute which should contain a list of required attributes in the object

 ## Contribution to documentation